 Photographing guys can be challenging, because as a portrait and wedding photographer, I spend all of my time taking pictures of people who are not models and don’t know how to pose.
 To make things more difficult, most of my male subjects don’t even like to have their pictures taken.
 With that being said, I enjoy working with men and actually find it very easy because I have found five tips that help me capture priceless portraits every time.

-#1 Have Fun
+1. Have Fun

-#4 Posture/Camera Angle
+4. Posture/Camera Angle

-Camera angle is very important and subtle, If your subject is trying to show power you take the picture looking up at him a great example of this is politics.
-Look at political pictures most of them will be shot up at them, as it shows power.
-So if you are to take pictures where the subject looks friendly you would shoot down on them.
-These changes don’t need to be dramatic, as little changes go a long way.
-I personally don’t do this at extremes because the more of an angle the more obvious it becomes.
-The difficult part for me is I am not a tall person so shooting down on people is difficult.
-I spend most of my days standing on my toes/boxes or looking for smalls hills.
+Camera angle is very important and subtle.
+If your subject is trying to show power you take the picture looking up at him.
+A great example of this is politics.
+Look at political pictures.
+Most of them will be shot up at the subject, as it shows power.
+So if you want to take pictures where the subject looks friendly, you probably want to shoot down on them.
+These changes don’t need to be dramatic; little changes go a long way.
+I personally don’t do this at extremes, because the more of an angle the more obvious it becomes.
+The difficult part for me is that I am not a tall person, so shooting down on people is difficult.
+I spend most of my days standing on my toes or boxes or looking for smalls hills.

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: